Canterbury Lure Rod

 Some “scoundrels” have given the Canterbury lure rod a bad name by not breaking-off foul hooked fish and releasing them but instead keeping them.
 Worse still is the quite illegal practice of shortening the leader and ripping the fly across the current in a deliberate attempt to illegally foul hook fish, which it goes without saying, they have no intention of releasing.
 This practice of “scratching” or “stroke hauling” is quite rightly not on.
 However, you can’t blame the lure rod angler who fishes his gear properly and releases any foul hooked fish for the actions of a few idiots, any more than you can consider banning cars because they kill people.

-A second reason that lure rods are unpopular with some salmon anglers is because a lure angler needs more room to fish his gear.
+A second reason that lure rods are unpopular with some salmon anglers is that a lure angler needs more room to fish his gear.
 The lure angler swings his weighted line around behind him and out over the water and upstream, rather than casting as one would with a conventional fly fishing outfit.
-Obviously this requires more space if a sharp pain in the ear of a neighboring angler is to be avoided.
+Obviously, this requires more space if a sharp pain in the ear of a neighbouring angler is to be avoided.
 A minimum of about 15 feet on either side is needed to fish a Canterbury lure rod.
-Spinning on the other hand allows many anglers to fish in close proximity, with their shoulders almost touching.
+Spinning, on the other hand, allows many anglers to fish in close proximity, with their shoulders almost touching.

 Thirdly, other anglers don’t enjoy fishing with a Canterbury lure rod.
 I have spoken to many salmon anglers who have tried it and didn’t like it.
-The need for continuous casting, combined with the weight of rod, reel and sinker simply doesn’t appeal!
+The need for continuous casting, combined with the weight of the rod, reel and sinker simply don’t appeal!